About Us

 Goals

-The UFSG seeks to develop and publish original research on urban food systems, food sovereignty, and the cultural importance of food.
-As a collegial community of researchers and local leaders, UFSG publishes book and media reviews, hosts conferences, and facilitates public discussion and action on issues related to our food system.
-We support and advocate for community organizations to have greater democratic control over the food they produce and consume.
+The Food Sovereignty Initiative (FSI) aims to be Florida’s leading research network for the advancement of food sovereignty.
+We seek to develop and publish original research on urban food systems, food sovereignty, and the cultural importance of food.
+As a collegial community of researchers and local leaders, FSI publishes book and media reviews, hosts conferences, and facilitates public discussion and action on issues related to our food system.

 Approach

-The Urban Food Sovereignty Group supports, encourages, and advances interdisciplinary research and community action on urban food sovereignty: the right and opportunity of persons in urban ecosystems to define their food and agriculture policies and practices and to produce healthy and culturally appropriate food through their means using ecologically sound and sustainable methods, independent of industrial food systems.
+The Food Sovereignty Initiative supports, encourages, and advances interdisciplinary research and community action on food sovereignty: the right and opportunity of persons in urban ecosystems to define their food and agriculture policies and practices and to produce healthy and culturally appropriate food through their means using ecologically sound and sustainable methods.

-As an innovative research hub, we invite community partners to contact us for community-based research the bridges the gap between the university and our surrounding communities and natural environment.
-In the spirit of food sovereignty, our diverse faculty bring their own disciplinary fields, their own “local knowledge,” to bear on new collaborative research designs that advance both scholarship and practical applications of food sovereignty.
+As an innovative research hub, we invite community partners to contact us for community-based research that bridges the gap between the university and our surrounding communities, and the natural environment.
+In the spirit of food sovereignty, our diverse faculty bring their own disciplinary fields, and their own “local knowledge,” to bear on new collaborative research designs that advance both scholarship and practical applications of food sovereignty.